Skip to Main Content

 Last updated .

-In 2019, South Dakota repealed its requirement that people obtain a license and background check to carry concealed firearms in public.
-As of July 1, 2019, anyone 18 years of age and over who is not prohibited from possessing a firearm may carry a concealed pistol without a permit.1 This includes nonresidents of the state of South Dakota as long as they may lawfully possess a pistol; such nonresidents are not required to have a permit in order to carry a concealed pistol in South Dakota.2 A person who is under the age of eighteen years of age may not carry a concealed pistol except “in the presence of a parent or legal guardian.”3
+In 2019, South Dakota repealed its law requiring people to obtain a license and background check to carry concealed firearms in public.
+As of July 1, 2019, anyone 18 years of age and over who is not prohibited from possessing a firearm may carry a concealed pistol without a permit.1 This includes nonresidents of the state of South Dakota as long as they may lawfully possess a pistol; such nonresidents are not required to have a permit to carry a concealed pistol in South Dakota.2 A person who is under the age of eighteen years of age may not carry a concealed pistol except “in the presence of a parent or legal guardian.”3

-South Dakota still issues concealed weapons permits for people who may wish to obtain them for the purpose of carrying in other states.
+South Dakota still issues concealed weapons permits for people who may wish to obtain them to carry in other states.
 Under state law, local law enforcement generally must issue a concealed weapons permit if the applicant meets certain qualifications.
 The sheriff of the county in which the applicant resides must issue a permit to carry a concealed weapon if the applicant:

 • Is 18 years of age or older;